The Truth About The Split

 Those who know about servers know SSH is the root core of the server.
 What you type in there matters a lot.
 Starlord had access to admin chat and knew the SSH password.
 Of course, without knowing what he was doing but wanted to appear he was a big boy.
 He logged into SSH, smashed in some random commands, did not know the correct sequence, and fucked the entire server up.

-I know we all make mistakes, it happens, but Starlord was making a lot of them all the time.
-He never took a moment to think about anything; it was always Baptizer and I cleaning up the mess.
+I know we all make mistakes.
+It happens, but Starlord was making a lot of them all the time.
+He never took a moment to think about anything; it was always me cleaning up the mess.
 This day he wasn’t the only one online, and instead of PMing one of us, “Hey, how do I do this?” he went straight ahead, balls deep, ego first, “I’m Salty, and this is my Salty Zombies attitude” BOOM!
 Dead server.
 Victoria was asleep and on holiday for the next six days.
 I wasn’t sure what she could have done to fix it.
 I logged into iDrac for a cold boot, but nothing.
-6 hours later, Victoria woke up and was able to sort it out a few hours after via her mobile phone. #LifeSaver
+6 hours later, Victoria woke up and was able to sort it out a few hours later via her mobile phone. #LifeSaver

 A brief argument erupted, and he demanded I apologise to him for saying I would change the SSH password so he couldn’t have access.
 It wasn’t my exact words, but yea, it was what I was implying.
 He said that he would walk if I didn’t apologise to him that very instant.